exercism/docs/community/good-member/README.md

 And it is an incredible experience when both sides are open to new information (very often it's the _mentors_ that realize they didn't know something themselves when seeing new code and strategies from a student!)

 It's easy to remember that feeling in the context of being a student in a mentoring session, but that spirit of openness just as important everywhere else within Exercism.
-When you think something sucks about the website, start by asking yourself what it is that you might not know — a decision that looks ridiculous to you might indicate that your knowledge is missing something just as much as it might indicate that the decision actually **is** ridiculous.
+When you think something sucks about the website, start by asking yourself what things you might _not_ know— a decision that looks ridiculous from your perspective might indicate a gap in your knowledge — just as much as it might indicate that the decision actually **is** ridiculous.

-Take a read of our post on [Chesteron's Fence](./being-a-good-community-member/chestertons-fence) to practical examples of how this principle applies.
+Take a look at our post on [Chesterton's Fence](./being-a-good-community-member/chestertons-fence) for some practical examples of how this principle applies.

 ## Disagree constructively

-A huge part of building a successful product is in people bringing different opinions and discussing them to aim to find truth (or at the very least some constructive way forward).
+A huge part of building a successful product, and a successful community, centers on people bringing different opinions and perspectives, and discussing those with the aim of finding a common truth.
+It may even require some disagreement about the accepted truth to arrive at a better truth.
 Disagreeing with each other is therefore a critical component of Exercism.
-However, disagreeing constructively is a skill — one that is difficult to master.
+Disagreeing with people constructively is a skill — one that is difficult to master.

-Here a few guiding points on how to disagree constructively within our community:
+Here are a few guiding points on how to disagree _constructively_ within our community:

 ### 1. Ask yourself if you need to get involved

-So you've found a problem and feel like someone needs to know about it.
+You've found a problem and feel like someone needs to know about it.
 The first thing to ask yourself is do they?
-Will telling someone that something is wrong make things better?
+Will telling someone that something is wrong _make things better_?
 Are you adding noise or signal?

 More often than not, telling someone that they're wrong is great.